Meet our team

 Anzari (she/her) is a regulatory affairs associate, a neuroscience consultant and yoga teacher with a PhD and research background in Neuroscience.
 She is a qualified Mental Health First Aider, iRest Yoga Nidra teacher and a Reiki master.
 But that’s just on paper.
 Anzari is a lover of the ocean, an avid reader, and a neuroscience nerd.

-Anzari is passionate about making yoga accessible particularly within the BIPOC community and loves merging this ancient practice and her heritage with science.
+Passionate about making yoga accessible - particularly within the BIPOC community, Anzari loves merging this ancient practice and her heritage with science.
 She teaches yoga classes in studios around Naarm, centred around research-based neuroscience themes, as a way of both bridging science and ancient practises.